 Cluster B – Dramatic, emotional, or erratic behavior

 - Borderline Personality Disorder – Individuals with this condition are often attention-seeking and unstable in their personal lives and relationships.
 They may have issues with mood swings, impulsivity, and volatility.

-- Narcissistic Personality Disorder – Individuals with this disorder have extreme difficulty handling failure and are desperate to be seen as powerful and/or successful.
+- Narcissistic Personality Disorder – Individuals with this disorder have extreme difficulty handling failure.
+They are desperate to appear powerful and/or successful.
 They sometimes exaggerate achievements in order to receive praise.